Laytin/SpringWebApp/README.md

 - Log4j: control of making IMPORTANT changes to the database
 - Thymeleaf: templates
 - ModelMapper: working with DTO and some another cases

+Also solved some 1+n problems by custom HQL queries.
 # About
 An application user has several roles, depending on which he has different capabilities.
 For example, a regular user cannot change another user's product or role.